timschmidt/alumina-ui/README.md

 - implement tweening for snap view
 - implement pinch to zoom and something for dragging on mobile
 - expanding "model scale" or "model position" without a model loaded results in crash
+- enable truetype-text node w/ font picker filled with fonts available to the browser